Frequently Asked Questions

 We consider two categories of xSDK packages: xSDK compatible packages and xSDK member packages.
 We also consider two levels of xSDK compatibility: required policies and recommended policies.

 A package will be declared xSDK compatible once the xSDK team has determined that the package satisfies the required xSDK community policies.
+A template to record xSDK compatibility and the completed templates for the current xSDK libraries can be found at the xSDK compatibility website.
 When you believe that your package is xSDK compatible, send a note to the developers of current xSDK packages at email@example.com with a brief description of your software package’s functionality, pointer to the software website, and information about licensing.
 Similarly, a package can become an xSDK member package if (1) it is an xSDK-compatible package, and (2) it uses or can be used by another package in the xSDK, and the connecting interface is regularly tested for regressions.

 Initially the requirements and process are informally presented; over time, if needed, we can begin to formalize them.